megafarad/play-kafka-utils/README.md

 The retry logic is to increase the delay exponentially with each successive retry.
 With the above configuration, the consumer will retry five times with the delay of 500ms, 1000ms, 2000ms, 4000ms, and 8000ms.

-Messages that fail after maximum retries are sent to a **dead-letter topic**:
+Messages that fail after maximum retries are sent to a **dead-letter topic**, allowing you to inspect and handle failed messages separately:
 ```hocon
 kafka.consumer.dead-letter-topic = "dead-letter-topic"
 ```